-- (1) An applicant for registration for the degree shall normally have been admitted to an appropriate degree in the University of New South Wales or other approved university at a level acceptable to the Committee. - (2) In exceptional cases an applicant may be registered as a candidate for the degree by submitting evidence of such academic and professional attainments as may be approved by the Committee.
+- 2. (1) An applicant for registration for the degree shall normally have been admitted to an appropriate degree in the University of New South Wales or other approved university at a level acceptable to the Committee. - (2) In exceptional cases an applicant may be registered as a candidate for the degree by submitting evidence of such academic and professional attainments as may be approved by the Committee. - (3) Notwithstanding any other provisions of these conditions the Committee may require an applicant to demonstrate fitness for registration by completing a qualifying program as determined by the Committee.